Which anime-focused streaming platform is better to subscribe to? Funimation vs. Crunchyroll, see the positive and negative points of each.

 Funimation Subscription Plan

-Called Premium Plus, Funimation’s subscription plan allows users to watch all anime in the catalog without ads and without restrictions.
-In addition, it allows up to 5 simultaneous screens, in case you have many platforms at home or wish to share the cost with someone.
+Called Premium Plus, Funimation's subscription plan lets you watch the entire catalog without ads and without restrictions.
+It also allows up to 5 simultaneous screens, which is useful if you have multiple devices at home or want to split the cost with someone.

 Trial period (new users): 14 days.